 The module is delivered in ‘block teaching’ format – this means that teaching is scheduled for a full day’s session on selected weeks of the semester.
 These sessions are delivered in a mix of lecture-based teaching, group work tasks and studio-based learning.
 A team of teaching staff are engaged in the module as well as invited external speakers.
 There is an emphasis on interaction and engagement between staff and students, as well as an emphasis on students learning from each others’ work, outputs and ideas.

 Students will develop and practise skills in the following:

-The assessment of the module is based principally on a project-work submission that is completed by students working in groups.
+The assessment of the module is based on a project-work submission that is completed by students working in groups, with the module comprising both group and individual assessments.
 Students present this work in a report-style submission that both provides a spatial portrait of the city-region and develops a spatial strategy for the city-region.
-The word limit for the report is 15,000 words.
-The second method of assessing the module is again a group submission and comprises the production of materials for a public exhibition (exhibition panels and a flyer).
+The word limit for the report is 12,000 words.
+The second method of assessing the module comprises the production of materials for a public exhibition (exhibition panels and a flyer).
 The final method of assessing students is an individual oral examination.
 This is assessed in its’ own right but may also be used – alongside peer evaluation of contributions to group work – to adjust individuals’ marks for group work assignments.
 These mechanisms are used to ensure that all students have made appropriate and effective contributions to the group work components of the module.